-We have audited the accompanying financial statements of the business-type activities, the discretely presented component unit, and the aggregate remaining fund information of the Northern New Mexico College (College), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the College's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities, the discretely presented component unit, and the aggregate remaining fund information of the Northern New Mexico College (College), as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the College's basic financial statements as listed in the table of contents.
+We also have audited the budgetary schedules presented as supplementary information, as defined by the Governmental Accounting Standards Board, as of and for the year ended June 30, 2024, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities, the discretely presented component unit, and the aggregate remaining fund information of the College as of June 30, 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities, the discretely presented component unit, and the aggregate remaining fund information of the College as of June 30, 2024, and the respective changes in financial position, the budgetary comparisons for the business-type activities and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the accompanying budgetary schedules referred to above present fairly, in all material respects, the respective budgetary position of the College, as of June 30, 2024, and the respective changes for the year then ended in accordance with accounting principles generally accepted in the United States of America.